ayoung062/msac-lab6/exercise09.md

 *If the log fills your whole terminal, press `q` to exit*

-4. View a shortened version of the commit log
+4. View a shortened version of the commit log f71c514 Added more fruits to the list and the other excercises

         git log --oneline